SETTLEMENT DOCS FOR CLAIMS AFTER JANUARY 1, 1998

-The Kit is the first of three steps within the Reconsideration Process as authorized in the WSIB Act and outlined in WSIB Policy.
+This Settlement Doc is the first of three steps within the Due Diligence Strategy.
+It is addressed to the original decision-maker.
+The Settlement Doc is a request for a reconsideration of a decision as authorized in Section 121 of the Workplace Safety & Insurance Act (WSIA) and outlined in WSIB Policy 11-01-14.
 It compels the WSIB, upon written request, to reconsider any decision previously made in a claim.
-The next two Kits are the second and third steps in the process.
-Those Kits are also available for use.
+The next two Docs are the second and third steps in the process.
+Those Settlement Docs are also available for use.

 This applies to all claims regardless of the date of injury or illness.

-This is step two of the reconsideration process.
-This Kit is used in the event that the Reconsideration request made in the first step was denied.
+This is step two of the Due Diligence Strategy.
+This Settlement Doc is used in the event that the reconsideration request made in the first step to the Case Manager was denied.

-This is the third and final step of the reconsideration process.
-This Kit is used in the event that the Reconsideration request made in the second step was denied.
+This is the third and final step of the Due Diligence Strategy.
+This Settlement Doc is used in the event that the reconsideration request made in the second step was denied.

 This letter is used to follow up to a previous letter you sent to someone at the WSIB handling your claim.
 For example your Case Manager, Nurse Case Manager, Return To Work Specialist etc. Experience tells us that things tend to get lost and people forget to respond in a timely manner.
-We suggest you make note to follow up within two weeks from the date of this letter by using the MANAGER FOLLOW UP LETTER.
+We suggest you make note to follow up within one week from the date of this letter by using the MANAGER FAILURE TO RESPOND FOLLOW -UP LETTER.

-This letter is titled FOLLOW UP REGARDING FAILURE TO RESPOND.
+This letter is titled MANAGER FAILURE TO RESPOND FOLOW-UP LETTER.
 It is used to follow up with the Manager of the individual to whom you sent your original letter and your follow up letter.
 In order to ensure that you are sending this letter to the appropriate manager, contact the WSIB client services and find out who the manager is.
 Give them the name of the person to whom you sent your original letter and they will be able to tell you who that person's manager is.
-You will be able to insert that person's name in this Kit when prompted.
+You will be able to insert that person's name in this Letter when prompted.

 This letter is used to request reimbursement from the WSIB for health care expenses you incurred for treatment of medical problems resulting from your workplace injury or illness, as recommended and provided by your treating physicians.